-Ask any marketer who's responsible for copywriting about their writing process, and you'll quickly find out that there's no specific process to follow and little to no copywriting templates to guide you.
+Ask any marketer responsible for copywriting about their writing process.
+You'll quickly find out there's no specific process to follow and little to no copywriting templates to guide you.

-Additionally, copywriting varies depending on your audience, purpose, and format — copywriting for an Instagram post, for instance, is entirely different than copywriting for a press release.
+Additionally, copywriting varies depending on your audience, purpose, and format.
+Copywriting for an Instagram post, for instance, is entirely different from copywriting for a blog post.

-To help with writer's block, we've put together 10 copywriting templates you might use for any of your marketing efforts, including blogging, social media, email marketing, and even internal memos.
+To help with writer's block, we've put together a list of copywriting templates you might use for any of your marketing efforts, including blogging, social media, email marketing, and even internal memos.

 Let's dive in.